 - Feature Usage Data - data about how your organization uses products and services.
 Examples of feature usage data include details about which product features your organization uses and metrics of user interface activity.

 - Performance Data - data about the performance of products and services across your portfolio.
-Examples include performance and scale metrics for products and services, such as response times for user interfaces and details about API calls.
+Examples include performance and scale metrics for products and services, such as response times for user interfaces and details about API calls, as well as (optionally) application, service and task data from the usage service.

 Pivotal does not collect any personal data or information relating to an identified or identifiable natural person as part of Pivotal Telemetry.